This icon () tells you which link takes you to the new site.

 Inland Revenue's IR for the future details the Department's strategic direction from 2011.
 It is directed at:

-These Prosecution Guidelines support Inland Revenue's strategic direction and the Commissioner's statutory responsibilities by describing factors designed to ensure that prosecution:
+These prosecution guidelines support these statutory responsibilities by describing the parameters that are designed to ensure prosecution:

 The Commissioner may prosecute criminal non-compliance in the tax and social policy areas she administers (listed in the schedule to the Tax Administration Act 1994 [‘TAA']), consistently with s6 and 6A of that Act.
 She may also formulate, where appropriate, charges under other Acts, e.g. the Crimes Act.